Teen

 AGES 12 TO 18

-- Advance on your “kindness” journey by reading AND/OR completing the activities located in the Summer Reading Activites section.
+- Advance your portfolio by reading AND/OR completing the activities located in the Summer Reading Activites section.
 Each activity is worth 25 pages.
 In Beanstack, make sure you log 25 pages of reading under the “LOGGING” badge area for each additional activity completed!

-- Your final destination is 1500 pages with “peace” stops for prizes at every 500 pages.
+- Your final destination is 1500 pages with “project” stops for prizes/treasure at every 500 pages.

 - You can collect a new prize every two weeks!
 Get prizes on or after the dates listed below.

 - Digital books and audios are also allowed.
 Libby is available for free through your app store.
-Search for the Library Consortium of Eastern Idaho.
-Log on with your barcode and pin number.
+Learn how to use it at our Digital Items page or come talk to a librarian.

 - You must have your initialed paper log OR have logged your reading online.